AmeeraKT/e-commerce-app/README.md

     3>> Perform routing in the project so that the application main can run.
+        1> I created a file called urls.py in the folder e-commerce-app 2> I then added the following code in the file: from django.urls import path
+            from main.views import show_main

+            app_name = 'main'

+            urlpatterns = [
+                path('', show_main, name='show_main'),
+            ]

     4>> Create a model in the application main with the name Product and have the mandatory attributes as follows. name